Oceanic Basin Modes: Quasi-Geostrophic approach

 Firedrake code

 Using this form, we can now implement this eigenvalue problem in Firedrake.
-We import the Firedrake, PETSc, and SLEPc libraries.
+We start by importing Firedrake.

 from firedrake import *